kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 ## How can we simplify it ?
-The first thing we need to to before starting to work on the project is to understand it's responsive pattern.
-We can do that by exploring the project requirements and needs:
+The first thing we need to to before starting to work on the project is to identify it's **"responsive pattern"**.
+We can do that by understanding the project requirements and needs:

- * How big is the project ?
-   * how many pages/views/features/widgets you have ?
+* **Project capacity:**
+Our project `estimation time` gets longer and the `budget` will become more expensive when taking into consideration the amount of time we need to invest in every page, widget or feature to adapt itself on each breakpoint.

+* **Project target users:**
+Our project `estimation time` gets longer and the `budget` will become more expensive when taking into consideration the amount of time we need to invest in every page, widget or feature to adapt itself on each breakpoint.

 * Is this project suitable to be a hybrid website/app ?
    * ddsdss